 Rooms Tisa Old Town — This lovely hotel located in the centre of the Old Town is perfect for mid-range travellers looking for an excellent place to stay in this Croatian city.
 They have a range of comfortable and clean rooms available to suit all kinds of travellers and a location in Zadar that cannot be beaten.
 Click here to see their availability

-Airbnb — If you’d rather find yourself staying in your own apartment or in a private room in a local’s home, then Airbnb is a good choice for you.
-There are countless properties available on the platform — like this bright apartment in the city centre — that can suit all travel styles and budgets.
-Click here browse more Zadar Airbnbs
+Private Rental — If you’d rather find yourself staying in your own apartment then there are countless properties available — like this superior sea view apartment in the city centre — that can suit all travel styles and budgets.
+Click here to browse more Zadar private rentals

 Downtown Boutique Hostel — If you’re a backpacker, travelling solo or on a budget, or just want a more social atmosphere, then then this hostel is a great option for you.
 As one of the top-rated hostels in Zadar, they have a range of both private rooms and dorm beds available, excellent and clean facilities, and a killer location in the heart of Zadar.
 Click here to see their availability